• Skip to primary navigation

 Nutrition

-Keyword wild rice salad, chicken salad, cranberry chicken salad, rotisserie chicken salad
+Keyword chicken wild rice salad, chicken salad with cranberries, chicken salad with almonds

 Tried this recipe?Let us know how it was!